Pressure Washing Vinyl Siding: A Step-by-Step Guide

 - Do a walk-around of your home’s exterior as a way to map out your cleaning process and prevent any damage.
-If you spot any cracks or broken parts of your vinyl siding, repair them if you’re able or make sure to avoid those spots when power washing.
+If you spot any cracks or broken parts of your vinyl siding, repair them if you’re able, or make sure to avoid those spots when power washing.

 - If you notice any areas of your siding that are extremely dirty, check to see if there’s a likely cause, such as a broken or leaking gutter, and fix the issue before continuing.
 If you don’t fix the issue before power washing, it could get worse.

-- If you find any areas that have thick layers of stained green algae or dirt, take a stiff bristle brush to the area so you don’t have to increase pressure of the power washer, which could crack your vinyl siding.
+- If you find any areas that have thick layers of stained green algae or dirt, take a stiff bristle brush to the area so you don’t have to increase the pressure of the power washer, which could crack your vinyl siding.

 Know your power